Quality of service: Limitations

 Strong cryptography network protocols such as Secure Sockets Layer, I2P, and virtual private networks obscure the data transferred using them.
 As all electronic commerce on the Internet requires the use of such strong cryptography protocols, unilaterally downgrading the performance of encrypted traffic creates an unacceptable hazard for customers.
 Yet, encrypted traffic is otherwise unable to undergo deep packet inspection for QoS.

 Protocols like ICA and RDP may encapsulate other traffic (e.g. printing, video streaming) with varying requirements that can make optimization difficult.

 The Internet2 project found, in 2001, that the QoS protocols were probably not deployable inside its Abilene Network with equipment available at that time.
 (Note: Equipment available at the time relied on software to implement QoS.)
 The group predicted that "logistical, financial, and organizational barriers will block the way toward any bandwidth guarantees" by protocol modifications aimed at QoS.

-They believed that the economics would encourage network providers to deliberately erode the quality of best effort traffic as a way to push customers to higher priced QoS services.
-Instead they proposed over-provisioning of capacity as more cost-effective at the time.
+They believed that the economics would encourage network providers to deliberately erode the quality of best-effort traffic as a way to push customers to higher-priced QoS services.
+Instead, they proposed over-provisioning of capacity as more cost-effective at the time.

 The Abilene network study was the basis for the testimony of Gary Bachula to the US Senate Commerce Committee's hearing on Network Neutrality in early 2006.
 He expressed the opinion that adding more bandwidth was more effective than any of the various schemes for accomplishing QoS they examined.
 Bachula's testimony has been cited by proponents of a law banning quality of service as proof that no legitimate purpose is served by such an offering.
 This argument is dependent on the assumption that over-provisioning isn't a form of QoS and that it is always possible.
 Cost and other factors affect the ability of carriers to build and maintain permanently over-provisioned networks.

 Mobile (cellular) QoS

-Mobile cellular service providers may offer mobile QoS to customers just as the wired public switched telephone network services providers and Internet service providers may offer QoS.
+Mobile cellular service providers may offer mobile QoS to customers just as the wired public switched telephone network service providers and Internet service providers may offer QoS.
 QoS mechanisms are always provided for circuit switched services, and are essential for inelastic services, for example streaming multimedia.

 Mobility adds complications to QoS mechanisms.
 A phone call or other session may be interrupted after a handover if the new base station is overloaded.
 Unpredictable handovers make it impossible to give an absolute QoS guarantee during the session initiation phase.